MVAPereira/MVAPereira/README.md

 -  👨🏻‍🎓 I have a master's degree in software engineering, during which I worked mainly with database migration and React.
 -  🧑🏻‍💼 My main professional work experience has been in backend development, but since then, I've also had contact with many frontend technologies.
 -  💻 I'm a big fan of programming to solve real-world problems, and I'm especially interested in databases and data structures.
--  🥨 In addition, I'm very interested in language learning.
+-  🥨 In addition, I'm very passionate about language learning.
 Currently, I'm working on improving my German.

 ### 💼 Main Projects: